 There are hundreds of ways you can work with your toddler on their fine motor skills.
 We’ve come up with engaging activities using items you likely already have.
 A low-cost activity will also mean that you’re not spending extra money on equipment that might not be useful later on.

-A great way to work on fine motor skills and hand-eye coordination is to have your toddler build towers with blocks.
+A great way to work on fine motor skills and hand-eye coordination is to have your toddler blocks.
 Have them build a tower as high as they possibly can.
 You can start with larger blocks that are easier to hold and place.
 Then graduate to smaller blocks that are harder to grip and place.
 Try to see if your toddler can stack 10 in a row.
 After this, the best part can happen – knocking the tower over!
 You can also race your toddler to see who can build the highest tower in a certain amount of time.

 Play dough is a fun way to provide a sensory experience while also building fine motor skills.
 You can make your own – there are many recipes online.
 You can also buy some at any toy store.
 Have your toddler knead the dough and roll it up into balls.
 You can have them use little cookie cutters to make shapes.
 You can also allow them to use their imagination to build their own creation.
 Play dough is great for helping your child think more creatively and outside the box.